-During inference, we first provide the model with up to $K$ demos of the form described in Section \ref{sec:demos}.
+During inference, we provide the model with up to $K$ demos of the form described in Section \ref{sec:demos}.
 FMint-SDE then makes an error prediction for the query coarse solution.

-\subsubsection{Roll-out for long time horizon}
+\subsection{Roll-out for long time horizon}

 Given computational resource constraints, the input trajectory length for FMint-SDE is predefined.
-As a result, FMint-SDE can only perform error correction over a limited number of time steps at a time.
+As a result, FMint-SDE can only perform error correction over a limited number of time steps.
 In practical applications, however, simulations often need to run for durations much longer than those predefined for FMint-SDE.
-Although FMint-SDE accepts inputs of fixed length, we demonstrate that, by employing a roll-out scheme, it can perform error correction for arbitrarily long simulations.
+To address this issue, we develop a roll-out scheme enabling FMint-SDE to do error correction for arbitrarily long simulations.

 Suppose the model processes $N$ steps at a time, and we aim to recover the error of coarse-grained data over $\alpha N$ steps, where $\alpha > 1$.
 For the first $N$ steps, inference can be performed as usual.
 However, from step $N$ to $2N-1$, error propagation in the coarse solution can cause the original correction scheme to produce inaccurate predictions.
-To address this, we first align the values of the coarse solution and then reconstruct the fine-grained solution so that both share the same initial condition for the time interval $[t_N, t_{2N}]$:
+Thus, we first shift the coarse solution to have the same value as the fine solution at time $t_N$: